Cold-welding

 SOLUTIONS with Effective, Powerful Advice

-Cold-welding, (what a surprise!), is a process performed at room temperature that uses mechanical force or pressure to bring two metallic surfaces in intimate contact until interatomic forces are developed to complete the weld, while considerable plastic deformation is taking place.
+Then interatomic forces are developed to complete the weld, while considerable plastic deformation is taking place.

 The need for metal distortion and flow to perform Cold welding, excludes that brittle materials could be joined by this process.
-However many combinations of ductile dissimilar metals can be joined by Cold-welding, even those that could never be joined by fusion welding.

 Microscopic observations confirm that the interface becomes a phase boundary and that oxides are not interfering with the soundness of the bond.

-Many variants of the basic Cold-welding process are known to have been implemented.
 Deformations can be made in lap or butt configuration and can involve press forming, drawing and extrusion.
-Roll welding is a variant that should be dealt with separately.

-Lap Cold-welding could be explained as a variant of resistance spot welding, where two overlapping sheets are joined at separate spots, except that no current and no heating is involved, and there is no fusion.
-Instead considerable deformation is generated in the transversal direction to that of the applied pressure.
+Lap Cold welding could be explained as a variant of resistance spot welding, where two overlapping sheets are joined at separate spots.

-Cleaning should be performed just before Cold-welding, especially in easily oxidized materials like aluminum, because it is a critical requirement.
-Various thicknesses can be joined, from 0.1 to 15 mm, provided sufficient striking force is available.
+Cleaning should be performed just before cold welding, especially in easily oxidized materials like aluminum, because it is a critical requirement.

 Cold-welding is performed by clamping the sheets to be joined between two dies or indenters and by striking a powerful blow that deforms a definite region of the material.
-The meeting protrusions that appear in the interface result welded together by the pressure.

-Different shapes of dies generate a round spot or a circular ring or a linear joint, depending on requirements.
+Different shapes of dies can generate a round spot or a circular ring or a linear joint, depending on requirements.

-Butt Cold-welding is done on bars of compatible materials by upsetting jointly both of their ends.
 The bars are clamped in suitable fixtures to be moved axially one against the other.
-The limiting force will cause buckling of the bar extension.

 If an acceptable weld is not achieved with that force in a single strike, it is possible to limit the extension of the bar to short ends and perform the weld in steps, moving the clamp position accordingly between steps.

-Drawing is done for Cold-welding together concentric tubes (or a bar within a tube) of dissimilar materials like copper and aluminum.
 The pressure generated in the drawn materials between the die and the mandrel (or the solid bar) produces the metallurgical weld, provided the surfaces are clean as required.

 One of the quality problems affecting this and other pressure welding processes is the lack of reliable and readily available non destructive tests for evaluating production.